 The Department of Veterans Affairs (VA) welcomes all Veterans, families, caregivers, and survivor beneficiaries, including diverse gender identities and sexual orientations.
-LGBTQ+ refers to lesbian, gay, bisexual, transgender, queer/questioning identities.
-The ‘+’ sign also captures identities beyond LGBTQ, including pansexual, asexual, agender, gender diverse, nonbinary, gender-neutral, and other identities.
+“LGBTQ+” refers to lesbian, gay, bisexual, transgender, and queer identities.
+The “+” sign captures identities beyond LGBTQ, including but not limited to questioning, pansexual, asexual, agender, gender diverse, nonbinary, gender-neutral, and other identities.
 LGBTQ+ Veterans have faced stigma and discrimination, which can affect health.
 As a healthcare institution, we need to make sure that LGBTQ+ Veterans know that they are welcome at Veterans Health Administration (VHA).

 Available Health Care Services

 There is an LGBTQ+ Veteran Care Coordinator (LGBTQ+ VCC) at every facility to help you get the care you need.
 VHA policies require that your health care is delivered in an affirming and inclusive environment and that VHA employees respect your identity.
 Contact the LGBTQ+ VCC at your nearest facility.

 VA health care includes, among other services:

 Does my sexual orientation or gender identity matter to my health care?

 As a result of stigma, stress, and discrimination, LGBTQ+ Veterans face increased health risks and unique challenges in health care.
 We want you to be comfortable talking with your VA providers about all aspects of your life, so we can offer you the best care possible.

 Learn about health risks and why you should talk to your provider about your sexual orientation identity, birth sex, and self-identified gender identity in the fact sheets below.

 Learn about the resources and support available for LGBTQ+ Veterans who have faced challenges related to coming out or are unsure what services they are eligible for at VA.